 Australian botanical exploration

-The articles in this section provide a brief overview of botanical exploration, mostly as it relates to systematic botany.
-A full account of the history of systematic botany is given by Tony Orchard in the revised Volume 1 of the Flora of Australia (1999).
+A full account of the history of systematic botany in Australia is given by Tony Orchard in the revised Volume 1 of the Flora of Australia (1999).
 This account by Tony Orchard, together with the synopses given in various state Floras, have provided most of the material for the articles here presented mostly state by state.

 The coastal mapping of New Holland initiated by the Dutch in the early 17th century was completed by the English and French, the first complete coastal chart of the continent being published by the French in 1807.
-From the first European sighting of New Holland this task had taken about two centuries.
+From the first European sighting of New Holland this task extended over two centuries.
 Detailed coastal charts were not published by the British Admiralty until 1825.

-It was now time to settle the continent and for explorers to establish the major physical features of the unknown interior of the continent while assessing its potential for further settlement and exploitation.
+With the establishment of an archipelago of coastal settlements it was time for explorers to establish the major physical features of the unknown interior of the continent and assess its potential for further settlement and exploitation.
 Coastal settlements around the continental margin had little contact and each major settlement is discussed separately here.

 After the fleeting visits of the early merchants and buccaneers and the Enlightenment voyages of scientific exploration, there was a period after settlement when specimens were returned to the patrons, naturalists and institutions in Europe, mostly Britain, France, Holland and Germany, before scientific work could become a matter for the residents themselves.